womanonrails/womanonrails.com/_i18n/en/_posts/2018-11-25-refactoring-part2.md

 end
 ```

-All code you can check <a href="https://github.com/womanonrails/poker/tree/03a356a42afed39fffd98ceff0b7b1311f7b05ec/lib" title="Code after 15th step of refactoring" target="_blank" rel="nofollow noopener noreferrer">here</a> and tests have passed after this changes.
+All code you can check [here](https://github.com/womanonrails/poker/tree/03a356a42afed39fffd98ceff0b7b1311f7b05ec/lib "Code after 15th step of refactoring") and tests have passed after this changes.

 ## Stats:
 - **LOC**  - 55